EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

-- 2024.09: 🎉 Our paper about continual learning is accepted to TPAMI 2024.
+- 2024.09: Our paper about continual learning is accepted to TPAMI 2024.
-- 2024.07: 🎉 Our paper about sequential recommendation is accepted to RecSys 2024.
+- 2024.07: Our paper about sequential recommendation is accepted to RecSys 2024.
-- 2024.06: 🎉 Our paper about deconfounding recommendation is accepted to ACM TKDD 2024.
+- 2024.06: Our paper about deconfounding recommendation is accepted to ACM TKDD 2024.
-- 2024.05: 🎉 Our paper about model merging is accepted to ICML 2024.
+- 2024.05: Our paper about model merging is accepted to ICML 2024.
-- 2024.02: 🎉 Our paper about multi-task recommendation is accepted to ACM TKDD 2024.
+- 2024.02: Our paper about multi-task recommendation is accepted to ACM TKDD 2024.
-- 2024.01: 🎉 Our paper about model merging is accepted to ICLR 2024.
+- 2024.01: Our paper about model merging is accepted to ICLR 2024.
-- 2023.10: 🎉 Our paper about explanation recommendation is accepted to KBS 2023.
+- 2023.10: Our paper about explanation recommendation is accepted to KBS 2023.
-- 2023.10: 🎉 Our paper about sequential recommendation is accepted to TKDE 2023.
+- 2023.10: Our paper about sequential recommendation is accepted to TKDE 2023.
-- 2023.09: 🎉 Our paper about dataset condensation is accepted to NeurIPS 2023.
+- 2023.09: Our paper about dataset condensation is accepted to NeurIPS 2023.
-- 2023.07: 🎉 Our paper about flatness-aware continual learning is accepted to ICCV 2023.
+- 2023.07: Our paper about flatness-aware continual learning is accepted to ICCV 2023.
-- 2023.04: 🎉 Our paper about next-baseket recommendation is accepted to IJCAI 2023.
+- 2023.04: Our paper about next-basket recommendation is accepted to IJCAI 2023.

 <!--
 &nbsp;🎉